Symend nabs $43M for a platform to help customers avoid defaulting on bills – TechCrunch

 Inovia Capital is leading this latest funding injection, with other unnamed investors participating.

-Symend is not disclosing its valuation but Hanif Joshaghani, Symend’s CEO who co-founded the company with Tiffany Kaminsky (the startups CMO), said that it comes on the heels of a “massive uptick” among enterprises investing in solutions to help support customers finding it hard to meet payments.
+Symend is not disclosing its valuation, but Hanif Joshaghani, Symend’s CEO who co-founded the company with Tiffany Kaminsky (the startup’s CMO), said that it comes on the heels of a “massive uptick” among enterprises investing in solutions to help support customers finding it hard to meet payments.

 “Customer uncertainty has been extremely high and service providers don’t have the capacity to support the mass volumes of inquiries in a way that effectively resonates with and empathetically reassures customers,” he said in an interview.